zuozhenggh/learning-library/data-management-library/goldengate/oci-ggs/extracts-replicats/extracts-replicats.md

 ## Task 5: Export data using Oracle Data Pump (ExpDP)

-Before using Oracle Data Pump to export data, first create an Oracle Object Store bucket, then create yourself a Credential Token, and then use these resources to create a credential in ATP.
+Before using Oracle Data Pump to export data from the source database, first create an Oracle Object Store bucket, then create yourself a Credential Token, and then use these resources to create a credential in ATP.

 1. From the Oracle Cloud Console navigation menu (hamburger icon), click **Storage**, and then **Buckets**.